dpi-tta-lessons/portfolio/content.md

 {: .repl }

 <aside class="tip">
-  You wont see anything rendered when you click `run` because we haven't added any content inside the <code>body</code>.
+  You wont see anything rendered when you click `run` because we haven't added any content inside the <code>body</code> element.
 </aside>

 Replace your `<h1>Hello, world</h1>` with this layout in your `index.html` file.
 We'll add content to the body in the [next step](#4-build-the-page-layout).